 - Decide if you need input.
 Many people are comfortable and confident making decisions about the sale of their real estate and organizing their possessions.
 If you don't need people helping with your decisions you can make that clear from the outset.
 That doesn't mean shutting out your family or friends.
 They can be involved in other ways than making decisions, including packing, choosing a community between the few you have narrowed it down to, or the actual move.

 - When you have your conversation, focus on what is important in your life.
-Your family may resist change, and be more attached to some of your possessions than you are!
+Your family may resist change, and be more attached to some of your possessions than you are.
 Have that conversation and help them understand what you want.
-Find out what is important to them, but make sure they realize what it important to you.
-Disclose everything, and encourage your family to disclose also.
+Find out what is important to them, but firstly make sure they realize what is important to you.
+Disclose everything, and encourage your family to disclose everything as well.